-In Revenue Procedure 2020-36, the IRS increased the affordability percentage from 9.78% to 9.83% for 2021.
+In Revenue Procedure 2021-36, the IRS decreased the affordability percentage from 9.83% to 9.61% for 2022.
 This percentage determines which applicable large employers may face penalties under §4980H(b) for failure to offer affordable coverage as well as which individuals may qualify for subsidized coverage through a public Exchange.

 Originally, for 2014, the required contribution percentage for determining affordability was set at 9.5%.
 The percentage is adjusted annually.
 See applicable percentages for each year in the table below.

-Effective for plan years beginning on or after January 1, 2021, the percentage to be used in affordability calculations is 9.83%.
-This is true regardless of whether the affordability is determined based on household income or using one of the three affordability safe harbors.
-This percentage is also used to determine whether an employer made a “qualifying offer” for employer reporting purposes on Forms 1094-C and 1095-C.
+Effective for plan years beginning on or after January 1, 2022, the percentage to be used in affordability calculations is 9.61%.
+This is true whether the affordability is determined based on household income or using one of the three affordability safe harbors.

-The increase in the affordability percentage (from 9.78% in 2020 to 9.83% in 2021) will allow employers to impose slightly higher employee contributions for the 2021 plan year and still meet affordability requirements under §4980H(b).
-For more details about affordability requirements and use of an affordability safe harbor, see our issue brief on affordability found at opens in a new windowbenefitcomply.com/%E2%80%A2-affordability-considerations/.
+The decrease in the affordability percentage (from 9.83% in 2021 to 9.61% in 2022) may require employers to lower employee contributions for the 2022 plan year to meet the affordability requirements under §4980H(b).
+For more details about affordability requirements and use of an affordability safe harbor, see Benefit Comply’s issue brief on affordability considerations found at

 The views and opinions expressed within are those of the author(s) and do not necessarily reflect the official policy or position of Parker, Smith & Feek.
 While every effort has been taken in compiling this information to ensure that its contents are totally accurate, neither the publisher nor the author can accept liability for any inaccuracies or changed circumstances of any information herein or for the consequences of any reliance placed upon it.